clovenbradshaw-ctrl/ikey4/TRANSLATION_TERMS.md

             "about": "About iKey",
             "version": "Version 1.0",
             "aboutText": "iKey helps you keep your location secure while providing quick access to emergency services.
 Your privacy and safety are our top priorities.", "disclaimer": "iKey is not affiliated with Proton or any other services.
 Proton is referenced solely for privacy and convenience.
-No usage data is stored; users are responsible for securely backing up their data and for using strong passwords and two-factor authentication where necessary."
+No usage data is stored; users are responsible for securely backing up their data and for using strong passwords and two-factor authentication where necessary.", "copyright": "© {{year}} iKey.
+All rights reserved."
         },
         "dispatch": {
             "title": "Nashville Police Active Dispatches",